Kononnable/typeorm-model-generator/README.md

                          and postgres.
-You can pass multiple values separated by comma eg. -s scheme1,scheme2,scheme3 --ssl                                               [boolean] [default: false]
+You can pass multiple values separated by comma eg. -s scheme1,scheme2,scheme3 --ssl                                               [boolean] [default: false] --deleteDateColumn  Apply @DeleteDateColumn decorator to columns
+                                   with this name          [string] [default: ""] --updateDateColumn  Apply @UpdateDateColumn decorator to columns
+                                   with this name          [string] [default: ""] --createDateColumn  Apply @CreateDateColumn decorator to columns
+                                   with this name          [string] [default: ""]
 ```
 ### Examples